Find a psychiatrist

 In Australia, call your closest major hospital or local council to access the mental health crisis team in your area.

-In New Zealand, find a local crisis team on this list.
+In New Zealand, find a local crisis team

 If it’s not urgent